About Nhan's MetroMinder

 Usage

-Most functionality and interaction should be fairly conventional.
+Most interactions follow conventional patterns.
 The map can be interacted with using the buttons on the left or mouse/trackpad/touch gestures, and supports fullscreen, rotation, zoom, panning and returning to initial view.

 When using a touchscreen, the compass button has three modes which are cycled through when pressed.
 To return to the default rotation (north pointing directly up), press on the button until you get there.